vlcinsky/sanky/README.rst

 -  the conclusion is simple: **There must be a better way!!!**

-.. contents: Table of Contents
+.. contents:: Table of Contents

 Quick Demo
 ==========